Kathy Lynn Emerson

 Anne Calthorpe was the daughter of Sir Philip Calthorpe of Burnham Thorpe, Norfolk (c.1464-1535) and Jane Blennerhassett (c.1473-April 27, 1550).
 She married Henry Radcliffe, 2nd earl of Sussex (c.1506-February 17, 1557), as his second wife, at some point before November 21, 1538.
 She was the mother of Egremont (d.1578), Maud (d. yng), and Frances (1552-1602) Radcliffe, but the marriage was stormy.
 Anne was at court when Katherine Parr was queen and shared her evangelical beliefs.
 Along with other ladies at court, she was implicated in the heresy of Anne Askew.
 In 1549 she was examined by a commission "for errors in scripture."
 She separated from her husband between May 1547 and June 1549.
 Barbara J. Harris, in a footnote to her essay "Aristocratic Women in Early Tudor England," says that he threw her out of the house after Thomas Wriothesley, earl of Southampton, accused her of adultery.
 She was said to have entered into a "bigamous marriage" with Sir Edmund Knyvett (1508-1551).
 According to a rather rambling letter from Anne to her mother, dated September 13, 1549 from Newington, "a place of vile sort for all godly and worldly respects," and included by Mary Anne Everett Green in Letters of Royal and Illustrious Ladies, the charges against her were all lies.
 She specifically says she did not "seek, or intend to seek, Sir Edmund Knyvett for my husband."
 From her account, she had 30s a week from Sussex during the time of the lawsuit, until she appealed.
 Thereafter she got nothing.
 He had evicted her without "money, men, women, meat, nor more than two gowns of velvet uncomely for my misery to be worn."
 At times she refers to the "suit" and at others "the bill made by the earl of Southampton," but she blames everything on Southampton, although she gives no reason for his enmity.
 She claims he tricked her into signing a false confession by persuading her she would not be charged if she did so.
 She says that confession contained "shameful lies" and that she signed "in my extreme weakness of wit and body."
 Now she has realized that the bill has no force in law, since "confession is no just or able cause of divorce, as, if it were, I have confessed none in the bill, nor anything dishonest, save that opinion of matrimony, and Mr. Knyvett's coming thither three times, which lies I am so able to disprove, that . . .
 I may now fearfully deny it truly, the which bill being avoided, they have nothing to charge me with."
 She asks her mother to convey this letter—her "declaration and bill of complaint"—to King Edward, or more likely, to the Lord Protector.
 Her mother, who had apparently believed the lies, was not able to do much for Anne, even if she found the letter convincing.
 She died some seven months later.
 Anne still had friends.
 In 1551, the will of Sir Charles Brandon (illegitimate son of the duke of Suffolk) left £200 "To my lady of Sussex, late the wife of the Earl of Sussex."
 In September of 1552, Anne was arrested for dabbling in treasonous prophecies (sorcery) and spent five and a half months in the Tower of London.
 The Privy Council imprisoned two men, Hartlepoole and Clarke, for "lewd prophesies and other slanderous matters" touching the king and the council.
 Hartlepoole's wife and the countess of Sussex were jailed as "a lesson to beware of sorcery."
 According to a letter from the duke of Northumberland, cited by David Starkey in Elizabeth: The Struggle for the Throne, Anne had also treasonously claimed that one of Edward IV's sons was still alive.
 Within eighteen months of Mary Tudor's accession to the throne, Anne fled abroad, probably to avoid persecution for her religious beliefs.
 Meanwhile, in November 1553, a bill was introduced in Parliament against "the adulterous living of the late countess of Sussex."
 It did not pass.
 In 1554, Sussex attempted to bastardize her children with a bill in Parliament but this also failed.
 In November 1555, an act was passed barring the countess from enjoying her dower and jointure rights, but this was because she'd left the country without permission, not because she'd been found guilty of adultery.
 To prevent this, she would have to "repair into the realm, within a time limited, and make her purgation before the bishop of her diocese."
 Sussex's attempt to bastardize the children through an act of Parliament was apparently abandoned, but he may have continued ecclesiastical proceedings.
 He refers to Anne in his will as his "divorced wife."
 According to Sussex, she was “unnatural and unkind.”
 Anne returned to England at some point before December 1556 when, motivated by a desire to help Princess Elizabeth escape a forced marriage to the Catholic duke of Savoy, she twice met with the French Ambassador in England, in disguise, to broach the subject of spiriting the princess away to France.
 When he discouraged the idea, Anne went to France herself, taking with her three of her ladies and three servants, to study the situation there in person.
 When she returned to England in April 1557, after her estranged husband's death, she was imprisoned in the Fleet and questioned about her activities.
 In 1558, there was yet another bill in Parliament concerning the countess of Sussex, this one to settle the matter of her jointure.
 Susan Doran, in "The Finances of an Elizabethan Nobleman and Royal Servant: a Case Study of Thomas Radcliffe, 3rd Earl of Sussex" in Historical Research, Vol 61, Issue 146 (October 1988), states that Anne had been deprived of her jointure by a 1555 act of Parliament but that on the death of the 2nd earl, she took possession of the Lincolnshire estates and Shimpling in Suffolk, considering them rightfully hers.
 This prompted a lawsuit.
 In May 1560, the 3rd earl paid Anne an annual rent of £162 2s.
 5d.
 In 1574, this was changed, at her request, to a lump sum of £600.
 Before 1559 (Doran says by 1557), Anne married Andrew Wyse (d. by January 26, 1568), a former royal official in Ireland.
 In 1559, he was in prison.
 A number of genealogies online list Wyse as the second husband of Anne's daughter, Frances, but the dates make this impossible.
 Furthermore, the Patent Rolls of Chancery in Ireland clearly state that Wyse was married to Anne, dowager countess of Sussex.
 They had two children, Elizabeth (baptized January 2, 1559 in London), who married Alexander Fitton on October 31, 1578, and Anthony.
 Andrew Wyse returned to Ireland with his family in 1564.
 I have not been able to discover Anne's whereabouts after the death of her second husband, but she apparently survived him by more than a decade.

 Elizabeth Calthorpe was the daughter and heir of Sir Philip Calthorpe of Erwarton, Suffolk (1480-April 17, 1549) and Amata Boleyn (c.1485-1543+).
 Her first husband, married in 1548, was Sir Henry Parker of Morley, Norfolk (c.1513-January 6, 1552), by whom she had a son, Sir Philip (d.1604), who inherited the manor of Erwarton from her.
 The manor of Hingham, Norfolk had been settled upon her as her jointure.
-On November 16, 1552, she married Sir William Woodhouse of Waxham, Suffolk and Hickling, Norfolk (1517-November 22, 1564).
+On November 16, 1552, by a marriage settlement dated November 11, 1552, she married Sir William Woodhouse of Waxham, Suffolk and Hickling, Norfolk (1517-November 22, 1564).
 They had two sons and two daughters, including Thomas, William, and Elizabeth (1553-December 24, 1590).
+Woodhouse had settled most of his estate on Elizabeth before he made his will and in it left her all his lands not otherwise disposed of and made her his executrix.
 Her third husband, married in c.1565, was Dru Drury (1531-1617), younger son of a Buckinghamshire family.
 He acquired Riddlesworth and Lynstead, Norfolk through Elizabeth.
 They had no children.
 Elizabeth was buried in a magnificent chest tomb in the north chancel aisle of St. Martin at Palace Church, Norwich.
 Unfortunately, it does not feature an effigy or portrait brass.

 see JANE BLENNERHASSETT; JANE ROKEWOOD